replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/instructor-guide.md

   - **How Many Unique Users**: depends on how the session is coordinated
 - **Access Settings**: Anyone leaving their details (recommended)

 Click "Create Invite" to create the invitation link.
-Copy the link and paste it into the calendar invite.
+Copy the link and add it into the calendar invite.

 #### (Optional) Configure Hot Start on Instruqt